 More precise interval training involves having a watch or even a coach who can tell you when to press hard, and when to back off.
 The idea is that your heart raise will increase and decrease with each phase, improving your conditioning.

 Running on a track can be conducive to interval training given the clear distance delineations.
 Using a spinner or stationary bike can also be a great way to do interval training, and many indoor cycling training videos use interval training as the basis for their workouts.
+If you don’t use a multisport watch, you can also add a speed sensor (like the DuoTrap) to your bike in order to get better speed and cadence precision.

 5. Measure Your Heart Rate